MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-disabling-monitoring.md

 ---
 ms.assetid:
-title: Disabling monitoring of specified SQL Servers and databases in Management Pack SQL Server Analysis Services
+title: Disabling monitoring of specified Analysis Servers and Databases in Management Pack SQL Server Analysis Services
-description: This section explains how to disable monitoring of of Analysis Servers and Databases
+description: This section explains how to disable monitoring of Analysis Servers and Databases
 author: fkornilov
 ms.author: v-fkornilov
 manager: evansma